slatedocs/slate/source/reseller_api.html.md

 However, if the event has scale pricing, then the quantities key is used instead:

 - quantities (object), the scale price id as the key, and the quantity as the value.

+If the event contains seatings, the strucuture has to contain info about the specific seats:

+- seat_id (integer), id of the specific seat
+- scale_price_id (integer), id of the scale price

 ### Tour